OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Signing Schemes

 Android supports two application signing schemes: As of Android 7.0, APKs can be verified using the APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
 For backward compatibility, APKs signed with the v2 signature format can be installed on older Android devices, as long as these APKs are also v1-signed.
-Older platforms ignore v2 signatures and only verify v1 signatures <sup>[9]</sup>.
+[Older platforms ignore v2 signatures and only verify v1 signatures](https://source.android.com/security/apksigning/ "APK Signing ").

 ##### JAR Signing (v1 scheme):